SCUR0/ForceXtendedUpdated/README.md

 ## About

-This skin is based on "ForceX System Monitor" by ForceX.
+This skin is just updated/modified ForceXtended code from [mallchin](https://github.com/mallchin/ForceXtended).

-I've completely re-written the codebase and added many new features.

-Thanks to famfamfam for the awesome icons.

 ## Install